 Choose 'Drag and drop designer' and an attribute column.
-Use the icon to create a category to insert a tab or a named group (see figure_fields_3).
-When creating a new category, QGIS will insert a new tab or named group for the category in the built-in form.
-The next step will be to assign the relevant fields to a selected category with
+Use the icon to create a category that will then be shown during the digitizing session (see figure_fields_3).
+The next step will be to assign the relevant fields to the category with the icon.
+You can create more categories and use the same fields again.
+When creating a new category, QGIS will insert a new tab for the category in the built-in form.

 Other options in the dialog are 'Autogenerate' and 'Provide ui-file'.

-- 'Autogenerate' just creates editors for all fields and tabulates them. - The 'Provide ui-file' option allows you to use complex dialogs made with the Qt-Designer.
+'Autogenerate' just creates editors for all fields and tabulates them.
+The 'Provide ui-file' option allows you to use complex dialogs made with the Qt-Designer.
 Using a UI-file allows a great deal of freedom in creating a dialog.
 For detailed information, see http://nathanw.net/2011/09/05/qgis-tips-custom-feature-forms-with-python-logic/.